Recovering from a System Compromise

 Updated by Linode Written by Linode

 If you choose to keep your data, you will need to audit all the content on the affected system to prevent the transfer of malicious components to a new system.
-Please understand that compromised servers have a negative affect on our network resources, and prompt actions must be taken to prevent service interruption.

 - Log in to the Linode Manager.